-Students also participate in up to three executive-style weekend seminars conducted over the course of the program on The University of Tulsa campus or at other locations that are centers of energy activity.
+Students also participate in two executive-style weekend seminars conducted over the course of the program on The University of Tulsa campus or at other locations that are centers of energy activity.

 Courses are taught by seasoned, full-time faculty from across the University who have direct energy company experience, along with industry practitioners and other experts.

-Students enter the program as a cohort each fall and remain with the cohort until graduation.
+Students may enter the program in the Fall or Spring.
 Typical enrollment is two courses per semester (fall, spring, summer) year-round, with completion in 24 months.

 The curriculum contains a mix of graduate management courses and classes that are more specific to the energy industry.
-Some of the same classes that might be found in a traditional MBA are included, but with a distinct energy focus.
+Some of the same classes that are found in a traditional MBA are included, but with a distinct energy focus.

 The program consists of 10 required courses plus two electives, for a total of 34 credit hours.
-Students may judiciously choose electives in order to specifically concentrate on energy law, energy finance, or strategic energy operations management.
-Some of the electives are provided through an alliance with Robert Gordon University in Aberdeen, Scotland, that adds an international flavor.
+Students may judiciously choose electives in order to specifically concentrate on energy law, energy economics/finance, or strategic energy operations management.
+Some of the electives are provided through an alliance with Robert Gordon University in Aberdeen, Scotland, adding an international flavor.

 With a strong interdisciplinary curriculum reflecting the most recent industry recommendations about professional competencies for the future, the Master of Energy Business presents a comprehensive view of the energy industry and delivers the knowledge and skills necessary to address its management, leadership, and decision-making challenges in the 21st century.